vtex-apps/currency-selector/docs/README.md

 <img width="1440" alt="Captura de Pantalla 2022-01-25 a la(s) 11 47 11" src="https://user-images.githubusercontent.com/96049132/150970788-c02cb323-f5bf-4514-a0b4-4dcf68f73481.png">

 It also allows an admin user to customize the label to be displayed in both blocks via site editor.
 The default label is the token `{CurrencySymbol}` - which represents the currency symbol registered in the sales channel information.
 The tokens `{CurrencyCode}` and `{CustomLabel}` (registered via admin panel) are also available for interpolation.
+For more information on how to edit or set the `CustomLabel` go the section `Set a Custom Label through the admin`

 <img width="1357" alt="Captura de Pantalla 2022-01-25 a la(s) 12 24 21" src="https://user-images.githubusercontent.com/96049132/150968955-3c0b8693-8ef4-4fa4-a321-8752da9203ee.png">